Anders-E/Junction-2017_Fortum-Home/README.md

 #### Usefullness

-- Having an additional measure of control
+- Having an additional measure of control.

 ## Technological Solution